AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/qbstats-1996-2016-exercises.md

 Which quarterback had the least amount of interceptions in 2016?

 ### Question 10
-Which quarterback is the most QB that tried to throw the ball in 2016?
+Which quarterback has the most QB that tried to throw the ball in 2016?